 - High housing costs cause low-income older adults to cut back significantly on food, health care and retirement savings

-Read the full report (PDF), see the infographic up close and visit an interactive map showing how the U.S. population has aged significantly over the past two decades.
+Read the full report (PDF), checkout “5 Essential Facts” from the report, see the infographic up close and visit an interactive map showing how the U.S. population has aged significantly over the past two decades.
 Following are a few examples of county data for people age 50 and older.
 You can look up the information for where you live.

 - Cheyenne County, Kan.
 (41.4 percent in 1990 vs. 50 percent in 2010)

 - Shelby County, Ill.
 (33 percent in 1990 vs. 40.5 in 2010)

 - Choctaw County, Ala.
 (27.8 in 1990 vs. 40.2 in 2010)